kamiljanek/TibiaEnemyOtherCharactersFinder/README.md

 ## Features
 **List the ready features here:**
 - All data analyser mechanism with optimization data storage, also work if character changed name or was traded

+**Endpoints:**
-- GetCharacterController - return character info + other characters
+- `GetOtherCharacters` - returns character details with 10 most scores possible other character names.
-- GetWorldsController - return list of currently scanning worlds
+- `GetFilteredCharacters` - returns list of character names based on a fragment of the name, sorted in ascending order.
+- `GetFilteredCharactersPrompt` - returns list of character names starts at fragment of the name, sorted in ascending order.
+- `GetWorlds` - returns filtered worlds.

 ---